nd-0r/pia-wg/README.md

 pia-wg is a Python-based WireGuard configuration utility for Private Internet Access.

-This fork has been modified from the original to facilitate automating config generation by using fixed PIA user credentials and region as to not require user interaction.
-It also outputs a fixed config filename for ease of referencing (and not accumulating an archive of stale config files).
-This is especially useful as your PIA WireGuard configuration can be refreshed and updated automatically with one command.
-This fork uses the lastest version of the PIA serverlist ("v6" as of 20221202); version "v4" used in the upstream was seeming to cause authentication issues (I assume somewhere in the token generation).

 This fork has been modified in the following ways from djtroyal's:

 - Uses the v2 auth endpoint POST form at `www.privateinternetaccess.com`, as recommended [here](https://github.com/pia-foss/manual-connections/tree/master).